Oracle Corporation: U.S. TikTok's operations

+On February 27, 2023, Biden changed his "indefinite" stance on TikTok as he echoed Trump's 2020 claims of disapproval.
+Biden said Federal agencies have thirty days to remove TikTok from all federal devices.
+Federal contractors must meet the same standard in ninety days.
+On March 8, 2024, Biden said he would sign a bipartisan bill banning TikTok in the United States if the Chinese company ByteDance didn't divest.

+As of the 25th September 2025, TikTok was bought by Silver Lake and Abu Dhabi’s MGX.
+Oracle will own 45% of the app in the US, and ByteDance 35% after delays with the ban for the 4th time.

+Oracle will store data of US TikTok users on its cloud computers, and it will be involved in the new TikTok spinoff's cybersecurity.

 Offices

 Since December 2020, Oracle Corporation's world headquarters has been located in Austin, Texas.
-Oracle has plans to build its largest office hub, with 8500 jobs, in Nashville within the next few decades.
+Oracle has plans to build its largest office hub, with 8,500 jobs, in Nashville, Tennessee within the next few decades.

 Oracle has a large office complex located on the San Francisco Peninsula in the Redwood Shores area of Redwood City.
 This complex was home to Oracle world headquarters from 1989 to 2020.
 It is located on the former site of Marine World/Africa USA, which moved from Redwood Shores to Vallejo in 1986.
 Oracle Corporation originally leased two buildings on the Oracle Parkway site, moving its finance and administration departments from the corporation's former headquarters on Davis Drive, Belmont, California.
 Eventually, Oracle purchased the complex and constructed four additional buildings.

 The distinctive Oracle Parkway buildings, nicknamed the Emerald City, served as sets for the futuristic headquarters of the fictional company "NorthAm Robotics" in the Robin Williams film Bicentennial Man (1999).
 The campus also represented the headquarters of Cyberdyne Systems in the movie Terminator Genisys (2015).

 Corporate structures

-Oracle Corporation operates in multiple markets and has acquired several companies which formerly functioned autonomously.
-In some cases these provided the starting points for global business units (GBUs) targeting particular vertical markets.
-Oracle Corporation GBUs include:
+Oracle Corporation operates in multiple markets and has acquired many companies to help it do so.
+In some cases these companies became the starting points for global business units (GBUs) targeting particular vertical markets., including: